NetLogo/NW-Extension/README.md

 If you specify an _optional-command-block_, it is executed for each turtle in the newly created network.
 For example:

     nw:generate-lattice-2d turtles links 10 10 false [ set color red ]

+The turtles are generated in the order that they appear in the lattice.
+So, for instance, to generate a lattice accross the entire world, and lay it out accordingly, try the following:

+    nw:generate-lattice-2d turtles links world-width world-height false
+    (forach (sort turtles) (sort patches) [ ask ?1 [ move-to ?2 ] ])

 #### generate-ring
 <tt>nw:generate-ring <i>turtle-breed link-breed nb-nodes optional-command-block</i></tt>